-- The Siq: One enters the city through a one kilometer narrow crack in the rock called the Siq, where on either side the sandstone cliffs rise from 70-100 meters!
+- 1. The Siq: One enters the city through a one-kilometer narrow crack in the rock called the Siq, where on either side the sandstone cliffs rise from 70-100 meters!
 This single entrance made the city almost impossible to conquer.
 The only time after Obadiah when the city was conquered was through Nabatean trickery rather than military defeat (cf. notes, 597 on Obad.
 1-9). - 2.
 The Aqueduct cut into the Siq served as the city's water supply. - 3.
 The Treasury (Arabic el Khazneh) is the most imposing landmark, standing two stories high at the end of the Siq.
 The lower story has six impressive Corinthian columns.
 This site is where Indiana Jones fought his last battle in Hollywood's "Raiders of the Lost Ark." - 4.
-The Monastery (Arabic Ed Deir) is a huge, 55-meter wide and 47-metre high face carved into a rock wall.
-Some believe it originally served as a temple but then was used as a Christian church in the third cent.
+The Monastery (Arabic: Ed Deir) is a huge, 55-meter-wide and 47-meter-high face carved into a rock wall.
+Some believe it first served as a temple but was later converted into a Christian church in the third century.
 AD. - 5.
 The Triumphal Arch is only partially standing, but opens into a flagstone-paved road of ancient public buildings: the baths, marketplace, gymnasium, and palace. - 6.
 The Tombs show how bodies were buried straight into the carved wall. - 7.
-The Altar (Arabic al Madhbah) stands high on a hill as a fifteen by six meter rock-hewn platform.
-It also has two obelisks over six meters tall and connected with ancient pagan rituals such as human sacrifices.
+The Altar (Arabic al Madhbah) stands high on a hill as a fifteen-by-six-meter rock-hewn platform.
+It also features two obelisks that are over six meters tall and are connected to ancient pagan rituals, including human sacrifices.